 DROP VIEW album_artist_names;

 We were successful in dropping the view.
-However, it is possible that a view does not exist as it may be labeled incorrectly or has been dropped already.
+However, it is possible that a view does not exist, if it was labeled incorrectly or was already dropped.
 There are some additional options that can be used in conjunction with the statement as parameters.
-One of those includes the IF EXISTS statement to avoid having an error message being presented if the view does not exist.
+One of those includes the IF EXISTS statement, to avoid having an error message presented if the view does not exist.

 For example, if we tried to drop the view a second time: